B Licence Program

 4. Visiting a Course

-It is strongly recommended that Candidates for the Canadian Soccer Association ‘B’ License course be in good physical condition to meet the demands of the Course.
+It is strongly recommended that candidates for the Canada Soccer B Licence course be in good physical condition to meet the demands of the course.